How to Set Up and Use the GitHub MCP Server — Complete Guide

 Prerequisites

-Before configuring anything, you need a GitHub Personal Access Token (PAT).
-There are two types, and the right choice matters.
+You need a GitHub Personal Access Token (PAT).

 Fine-grained tokens (recommended)

-- Workflows: Read and write (only if you need to trigger GitHub Actions)
+- Workflows: Read and write (only if you need GitHub Actions)

 {